mpordomingo/ing-del-software-3/README.md

-Minimun viable product Software Engineering III course at UCA.
+Minimun viable product for Software Engineering III course at UCA.
 2020.